darsh2/TerminalMavenSearch/README.md

 #Motivation
-To get started with python and make it easier to information obtain artifacts for use from the terminal.
+To get started with python and make it easier to obtain information about artifacts from the terminal.

 #Requirements
 Requires Python 2.7 to run.
 Untested on Windows.